2015 Updates In Progress

-- Opening Ritual will take place at 7pm Thursday.
-In addition to lighting the sacred balefire, we will be crowning the Green Man and May Queen.
+- Opening Ritual will take place Thursday evening.
+In addition to lighting the sacred Balefire, we will be crowning the Green Man and May Queen.

-- Friday Evening Ritual begins at 8pm at the Labyrinth in the Mystic Grove.
-Participants will journey to the center to release into the fire at its heart, and enjoy fellowship time and dancing around a community balefire.
+- Friday Evening Ritual begins at 8pm at the Labyrinth.
+Participants will journey to the center to release into the fire at its heart, and enjoy fellowship time and dancing around a community Balefire.

 - Saturday Evening Ritual will be MULTIPLE rituals in different traditions at various locations.
 We celebrate the diversity of spiritual traditions represented here, from Druid to Ceremonial magicians, to Living Earth Paganism, to a Heathen Blot.